Current Lesson

 7. Once you have chosen the processor you want to use, select the button next to it and follow the screen prompts for completing set-up.

-European payment methods supported by Stripe
+Payment methods supported by Stripe

 Stripe makes these payment methods available out-of-the-box for users in all countries excluding Brazil, India, and Malaysia.

 This means that you no longer have to manually activate these payment methods from your Stripe Dashboard.
-You will still be able to check your payments settings to confirm which payment methods are available to you.
+You will still be able to check your payment settings to confirm which payment methods are available to you.

 iDEAL